 Prescribing medication is a key part of many physicians’ practice.
 Yet the high cost of prescription drugs can make them inaccessible to many Canadians.
 For more than three decades, the CMA has been a strong advocate for affordable prescription medications.

-The CMA is leading the conversation about technology’s potential to transform Canadian health care — and the questions it raises about privacy and the future of the profession.
+The CMA is leading the conversation about technology’s potential to transform Canadian health care — including looking at the barriers to the widespread adoption of virtual care.